djemar/se2021-04-OfficeQueueManager/README.md

 ## Run locally
 - Clone the project from [Github](https://github.com/djemar/se2021-04-OfficeQueueManager/tree/main/server)
 - Install node modules for server and client with `npm install`
-  - In the server folder start the server with `nodemon server.js`
-    - it could need to be installed locally on your pc with `npm install -g nodemon`
+- In the ``/server`` folder start the server with `nodemon server.js` it could need to be installed locally on your pc with `npm install -g nodemon`
-- In the client folder run the react application with `npm start`<br>
+- In the ``/client`` folder run the react application with `npm start`<br>
   It runs the app in the development mode<br>
-  Open http://localhost:3000 to view it in the browser<br>
+- Open http://localhost:3000 to view it in the browser<br>
-  The server will be opened on http://localhost:3001.
+- The server will be opened on http://localhost:3001.
 It is configured as the proxy for the client

 ## React client application routes